iluwatar/java-design-patterns/proxy/README.md

 In plain words

-> Using the proxy pattern, a class represents the functionality of another class.
+> Utilizing the Java Proxy pattern, a class encapsulates the functionality of another, streamlining access control and operation efficiency.

 Wikipedia says